waywardgeek/cardstream/README.md

 or if at the end, the first card in the other row.

 The "value" of a card is 0 for the black ace, 12 for the black king, 13 for the red ace, and 25 for the red king.
-The value of a card is added to the position of a card to find its "target" card.
+The value of a card is added to the current position to find its "target" card.
 For example, if the current card is 4th from the bottom left, and the card in this position is a red 2, then the target is in the 5th position on the upper row.